plattysoft/Leonids/README.md

 * _ParticleSystem(Activity a, int maxParticles, Bitmap bitmap, long timeToLive)_
 * _ParticleSystem(Activity a, int maxParticles, AnimationDrawable animation, long timeToLive)_

+There are also constructors that recieve a view id to use as the parent so you can put the particle system on the background (or between any two views)

+* _ParticleSystem(Activity a, int maxParticles, int drawableRedId, long timeToLive, int parentViewId)_
+* _ParticleSystem(Activity a, int maxParticles, Drawable drawable, long timeToLive, int parentViewId)_
+* _ParticleSystem(Activity a, int maxParticles, Bitmap bitmap, long timeToLive, int parentViewId)_
+* _ParticleSystem(Activity a, int maxParticles, AnimationDrawable animation, long timeToLive, int parentViewId)_

 ### Configuration

 Available methods on the Particle system for configuration are: